cwise24/F5OS/rSeries_Host/README.md

 ```
 **7-lag** playbook will create a LAG interface and attach physical interfaces to the LAG.
 Makes use of *j2/lag_create* and *j2/lag_inter* template files.

+**8-del_lag** playbook will remove specific interfaces from LAG and then delete LAG interface.

 **10-del-tenant** playbook will delete tenant provided in the url (line 28).
 It is currently linked to tenant name from *create_tenant_vars*

 **11-upload-image** playbook will upload image from MyF5 provided link to rSeries.
 Paste copied link from MyF5 to line 8.